 - Establishing corrective action

-Furthermore, there are a number of Food Safety Management Systems that offer certification options that are based off of HACCP.
+Furthermore, there are a series of Food Safety Management Systems that offer certification options based on HACCP.
 These include Safe Quality Food (SFQ), Food Safety Management Certification Scheme (FSSC), British Retail Consortium (BRC), and more.
 These schemes/certification programs fall under the Global Food Safety Initiative (GFSI).
-Taking these into consideration gives the employer a lead on the global market, new pathogens to protect against, increasing incidents of food-borne pathogens, and the protection of their brand.
+Taking these into consideration gives businesses a lead on the global market, new pathogens to protect against, increasing incidents of food-borne pathogens, and the protection of their brand.

-Overall, implementing an HACCP system is not the single fix all for a food manufacturer’s hazard problem, there are several other schemes like the ones listed above that can also be implemented to create a well-rounded and safe workplace for employees as well as to ensure the safety of consumers.
+Overall, the implementation of an HACCP system is not the single fix for hazards in the food industry, there are several other schemes like the ones listed above that can also be implemented to create a well-rounded and safe workplace for employees as well as to ensure the safety of customers.
+Food Safety Management Systems can help businesses minimize contamination, ensure the safety and quality of their products, improve customer satisfaction, and reduce the risk of costly food safety hazards.

 - What does CCP stand for?